alliance-genome/agr_chipmunk/README.md

 ## Examples

-### SchemaVersion DataType TaxonId String format
+### SchemaVersion DataType DataSubType String format

-Valid combinations for Schema-DataType-TaxonId are as follows:
+Valid combinations for Schema-DataType-DataSubType are as follows:

 | Type | What does it mean? |
 | --------------- | --- |